Dr Michelle Lokot

 United Kingdom

-Michelle was previously a humanitarian practitioner focused on gender equality and gender-based violence.
+Michelle was previously a humanitarian practitioner working on gender equality and gender-based violence.
 Prior to joining LSHTM, Michelle worked for the International Rescue Committee, Mercy Corps and World Vision, including longer-term postings in Jordan, Nigeria and Burundi.
 Her PhD research explored humanitarian gender narratives on (im)mobility, family relationships and resistance among self-settled Syrian refugees in Jordan.

 Affiliations